 It was interesting to watch the relations between the ethnic groups.
 The Moslems barred the Hans from entering the mosques, although foreigners could go in.
 On the buses the Chinese always wanted the window closed, and the Xinjiang people always wanted them open.
 On the way to Kashgar, the windows stayed open even through the desert.
 You ended up with white sand on your hair, your eyelashes and your clothes.
 The Xinjiang people were heavy smokers like the Hans, but they smoked marijuana all the time.
 Maybe I was stoned all the way.

-I stayed in Kashgar a week.
+I stayed in Kashgar for a week.
 You found a lot of nationalities there, but the population was mostly Uighur.
 The city had an Arabic flavor.
 They had a market where on Saturdays they sell animals, carpets and good custom-made leather shoes and boots.
 Fewer people wore Chinese clothes than in the East.
 The men in Xinjiang wanted their women in skirts, not trousers like the Chinese.
 They wanted a woman to look like a woman and a man to look like a man, and the man wears the trousers.
-The man I was traveling with for a while—that comes later—kept tell me that my trousers were ugly.
+The man I was traveling with for a while—that comes later—kept telling me that my trousers were ugly.
 He wanted me to wear a skirt.
 The Xinjiang women wore long underwear like the Chinese, but on top they wore nylon stockings and on top of those they wear skirts.
 The women also wore very, very bright clothes, bright colors and a lot of silver, exactly like some Arabs.